Chubu, City Guides, Kanto, Road Trip

 • Mount Kusatsu-Shirane – I really wanted to check out this mountain, but unfortunately, it was closed during the time I visited as it is an active volcano and there were a lot of activities observed around the mountain.

 • Nagano City – Nagano City is the capital of Nagano prefecture.
-Most famous for hosting the 1998 Winter Olympics, you can still see the remnants of Olympics architecture around town.
+Most famous for hosting the 1998 Winter Olympics, you can still see the remnants of Olympic architecture around town.

 • Hakuba – Most famous as a ski resort, Hakuba is best visited during winter.